Anyline/mobile-ocr-documentation-anyline/source/index.md

 </RelativeLayout>
 ```

-Alternatively you may also configure the view (EnergyScanView, MrzScanView, BarcodeScanView) using XML-attributes in the layout-file.
+Alternatively to a json config, it is also possible to configure the view (EnergyScanView, MrzScanView, BarcodeScanView) using XML-attributes in the layout-file.

 ###### &NewLine;

-####3.Init Anyline in your Activity
+####3.
+Init Anyline in your Activity
-There are module specific options - take a look at the description in the desired [module] (#modules) description.
+There are module specific options - take a look at the description of the desired module to get more detailed information.

 ####4.
 Enjoy scanning and have fun :)